StuartSmith/Create-A-Wild-Card-Cert/README.md

 ## Step 2: Site Certificate

-Once the Certificate Authority Certificates have been created we can go and create our site certificates.
+Once the Certificate Authority Certificates have been created we can go ahead and create our site certificates.
+Create a private key for the site cert.

 ```
 openssl genrsa -out www.waterfrontsoftare.com.key 2048